Birth Control Revolution

-Birth Control Revolution (避妊革命, Hinin Kakumei) a.k.a.
-Contraceptive Revolution is a 1967 Japanese pink film directed by Masao Adachi for Kōji Wakamatsu's production studio.
+Birth Control Revolution (避妊革命, Hinin Kakumei) Contraceptive Revolution is a 1967 Japanese pink film directed by Masao Adachi for Kōji Wakamatsu's production studio.

 Synopsis

 The insane gynaecologist, Dr. Marukido Sadao (Marquis de Sade), theorizes that a woman is unable to become pregnant if she is writhing in intense pain during intercourse.
 He sets about testing this new method of birth control by torturing women during sex.